PASS: Scientific and Technical promotions process

 - Distinguish the performance indicators or outputs appropriate for each rank / level.

 The performance standards document should enable all of the following:

 - The candidate's representation of their performance as befits the core functions of their job;

 - Promotions Committee members objective evaluation of a candidate's performance level, and assessment of whether it complies with an incremental standard;

 - Referees' motivations of a candidate's performance against standardised indicators / outputs for a particular rank.

-Given the role that S&TO's play in supporting the academic endeavour, performance management, career development and retention strategies need to be made explicit and transparent.
-The elements below serve to paint the broader context within which the promotion process for S&TO's resides.
-This proposal, however, deals specifically with a proposal for promotions for S&TO's.
+Given the role that SO/TOs play in supporting the academic endeavour, performance management, career development and retention strategies need to be explicit and transparent.
+The elements below show the broader context within which the promotion process resides.

 |operational requirements of the job change / grow||apply for job evaluation|